This post may contain affiliate links. Please see my disclosure policy for details.

 Tullibardine Chapel is completely free to visit.
 It’s quite a small place so you won’t need much time to wander around the area.

-Tullibardine Chapel is only open in the summer season from April to September but during that time its open daily from 9.30am to 5.30pm.
-From October – March the inside is closed but the grounds will still be open to explore.
+Tullibardine Chapel is only open in the summer season from April to September but during that time it’s open daily from 9.30 am to 5.30 pm.

 Tullibardine Chapel Parking